Skip to Main Content

 Access your saved content

-Consumer satisfaction is key to any health care organization’s success.
-As the first step in the health care revenue cycle, consumer access is considered critical because it sets the tone for the consumer experience and revenue cycle outcomes.
+Consumer satisfaction is critical to any health care organization’s success.
+As the first step in the health care revenue cycle, consumer access is considered important because it sets the tone for the consumer experience and revenue cycle outcomes.
 Enhancements to intake processes can lead to improved financial sustainability and allow health care facilities to differentiate themselves from competitors.

 The goals of developing a consumer access strategy include the following:

-In the midst of a highly competitive and dynamic market, University Hospitals was faced with the need to address a number of operational challenges to remain an industry leader, improve consumers’ experience and maintain profitability.
 Over time, the methods through which appointments were scheduled had become fragmented and overly complex.
-As such, a key challenge was addressing obstacles consumers faced around accessing University Hospitals physicians as well as other services provided by the system.
+One, key challenge was addressing obstacles consumers faced around accessing University Hospitals’ physicians, as well as other services provided by the system.

 “It has been a pleasure to watch and work closely with the team from Accenture on our UH Access Project,” explains Peter Brumleve, Chief Marketing Officer.
 “In addition to the very granular plan they put together, I have found them to be very collaborative with strong listening skills and a focus on execution.
 Additionally, they have been very flexible during a frequently changing transition plan over to UH staff.
 A very positive ‘can-do’ attitude has been their hallmark.”